altaga/Smart-Medicine-Control/README.md

 ## Google Colab Project:

-Para realizar nuestro proyecto lo mas compatible posible con cualquier computadora o incluso un movil, realizamos nuestro proyecto en Google Colab.
+To make our project as compatible as possible with any computer or even a mobile phone, we design it to run in Google Colab.
 Colaboratory is a Google research project created to help disseminate machine learning education and research.
 It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.

 https://github.com/altaga/Smart-Medicine-Control/blob/master/Google%20Colab%20Model%20Creator/SmartMedicineControl.ipynb

-El primer paso para crear un modelo se AI aterrizado para microcontroladores sera utilizar la version de TensorFlow mas reciente.
+The first step in creating a model for microcontrollers will be to use the latest version of TensorFlow.

 <img src = "https://i.ibb.co/bNCF93B/image.png" width = "700">

-Importamos las siguientes librerias para el buen funcionamiento del codigo.
+We import the following libraries for the code to function properly.

 <img src = "https://i.ibb.co/dm3htqH/image.png" width = "700">

-Revisamos la version de TensorFlow que tenemos.
+Then we check the TF version we have.

 <img src = "https://i.ibb.co/s5yncPV/image.png" width = "700">

-Importamos el dataset para realizar el modelo.
+We import the dataset

 <img src = "https://i.ibb.co/4Tqj1HD/image.png" width = "700">

 Obtaining the data and turning it into a Pandas dataframe.

-This is a dataframe of the entry and exit of medications in a hospital in one year, with each row is one day of the year.
+This is a dataframe of the entry and exit of medications in a hospital in one year, with each row meaning one day of the year.

 *   Mo1 = Output Medicine 1
 *   Mo2 = Output Medicine 2